Natural Hormone Therapy explained ...

 As a "drying" herb, it is useful for reducing mucous secretions and milk production, as well as reducing body heat and sweating.
 It is easy to grow, and you can use the fresh or dried leafs as a tea, or add some leafs to your green or black tea.

-Please remember, sometimes, if you a re lucky, hot flushes are eliminated by simply cutting out drinking coffee and stopping to use sugar.
+NOTE: sometimes, if you are lucky, hot flushes are eliminated by simply stopping drinking coffee, and caffeine drinks, as well as sugar.

 Year after year, thousands of Australian women will experience menopause and possible menopause symptoms for the first time.